MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Account Schedules**, and then choose the related link.
 2. On the **Account Schedules** page, choose the **New** action to create a new account schedule name.
 3. Alternatively, choose the **Copy Account Schedule** action, fill in the two fields, and then choose the **OK** button.
 4. Fill in the fields as necessary.
-In the **Default Column Layout** field select an existing layout.
+In the **Default Column Layout** field, select an existing layout.
 You can edit it later if you want.

     You use column layouts to define columns for different parameters by which the financial data on the rows are shown.
 For example, you can design a column layout to compare net change and balance for the same period this year and last year, with four columns.
 For more information, see [To edit a column layout](bi-how-work-account-schedule.md#to-edit-a-column-layout).